BaffourAdu/bboampong/content/task-scheduling(cron)-in-laravel-5/index.md

 ![](./asset-1.jpeg)

-In the past, generating a Cron entry required each task to be scheduled on your server.
+In the past, adding Cron entries required SSHing into your server to add each entry or task.
 Laravel’s task scheduling feature gives you the full power of CRON in a fluent API without having to SSH into your server to add additional Cron entries.
 It allows you to fluently and expressively define your task schedule within Laravel itself.

-Personally, I never really understood CRON and felt it might be too difficult to set up without CPanel or on a VPS Server.
-In this article, I have clearly defined (to the best of my knowledge) what CRON is and how you can take advantage of it in your Laravel application.
+Personally, I never really understood CRON and felt it might be too difficult to set up without CPanel or on a VPS Server but after trying out Laravel’s Task Scheduling feature, I was blown away by its simplicity.
+In this article, I set out to define (to the best of my knowledge) what CRON is and how you can take advantage of it in your Laravel application.

 ---